Prescription Stimulant Addiction Treatment

 The Phoenix Difference

-The Phoenix Recovery and Counseling Centers goes to every length to realize its mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”
+The Phoenix Recovery Center goes to every length to realize its mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”

 Research defines our tailored programs and recovery experiences, and we make every effort to support outcomes where patients as well as their families can reclaim a meaningful life through knowledge and applied behaviors implemented during treatment.
 We also provide a weekly Alumni Support Meeting to give all of our alumni an additional recovery support community.

 We look forward to hearing from you and helping you or a loved one begin the journey toward recovery.
-The Phoenix Recovery and Counseling Centers will be with you every step of the way.
+The Phoenix Recovery Center will be with you every step of the way.

 If you or a loved one is suffering from an addiction